 (lone survivor) – This clip was my personal favorite.
 The unrelenting, dying soldier and smoking, unloaded gun give a vivid illustration to the final two lines of the poem while being just vague enough to allow for various interpretations by the audience.

-(title screen) – In conclusion, through this video poem assignment, I learned the adobe rush platform and how to subtly weave elements of audio, text, and visuals such that they provide an intended meaning all while developing a deep understanding of the poem, Invictus.
+(title screen) – In conclusion, through this video poem assignment, I learned the adobe rush platform and how to subtly weave elements of audio, text, and visuals together so that they provide an intended meaning all while developing a deep understanding of the poem, Invictus.